nexivibe/md/DOCTOR.md

    this round and the next.
 New data found in later rounds should update or override earlier recommendations.

-5. INTEGRATE -- Where new insights emerge, weave them into the strategy seamlessly.
+5. INTEGRATE -- Where new insights emerge, weave them into all documents seamlessly.
 Do not just append.
-The final document should read as a cohesive whole, not a layered edit history.
+Each document should read as a cohesive whole, not a layered edit history.
+Ensure cross-document
+   consistency: the summary's condition map must match the debate's topic headers, the inputs guide must reflect current recommendations, and the execution plan must sequence the latest protocol.

 6. RESEARCH QUEUE -- At the end of the debate, each panelist may submit research requests.
 These are specific questions the panel needs answered